By Cathie Ericson

 But paying for grades can backfire, even when you consider the argument that adults get paid for their “work.”

 Freed says it’s important to help kids see that working for money is a low-level reward and a low ceiling for personal satisfaction.
-“We are working with young, flexible brains and as a parent, I want to inspire them to look for fulfilment in their life and work, which doesn’t come just from a paycheck,” she says.
+“We are working with young, flexible brains.
+As a parent, I want to inspire them to look for fulfilment in their life and work, which doesn’t come just from a paycheck,” she says.
 That’s where those intrinsic rewards kick in—the feeling of pride when you have mastered a hard task or earned an A from diligent studying.

 Cathie Ericson is a freelance writer based in Portland, Oregon.
 Read more about Cathie at cathieericsonwriter.com.